TABLE OF CONTENTS

 Generating a steady flow of leads is crucial for increasing sales in a logistics business.
 Some examples of lead generation strategies are:

-To attract prospects, businesses can implement the following practices:
+To attract leads, businesses can implement the following strategies:

 a.
 Content Marketing